neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/unions.md

 }

 input GenreOptions {
+  """
-  """Specify one or more GenreSort objects to sort Genres by.
-The sorts will be applied in the order in which they are arranged in the array."""
+  Specify one or more GenreSort objects to sort Genres by.
+The sorts will be applied in the order in which they are arranged in the array.
+  """
   sort: [GenreSort]
   limit: Int
   skip: Int
 }

+"""
-"""Fields to sort Genres by.
-The order in which sorts are applied is not guaranteed when specifying many fields in one GenreSort object.""" input GenreSort {
+Fields to sort Genres by.
+The order in which sorts are applied is not guaranteed when specifying many fields in one GenreSort object.
+"""
+input GenreSort {
   id: SortDirection
 }